cardano-foundation/CIPs/CIP-interoperable-programmable-tokens/README.md

 4. Doesn't require changes to the ledger
 5. Smart tokens cannot be revoked by dApps that fail to follow the standard (unlike the CIP 68 case in which they can)
 6. Very low effort (relative to the existing proposals) to implement and get it to production / mainnet adoption
 7. Completely permissionless and natively interoperable with other smart tokens.
-IE anyone can mint their own smart tokens with their own custom logic and the correctness of their behavior will be enforced.
+IE anyone can mint their own smart tokens with their own custom logic and the correctness of their behavior will be enforced

 ## Path to Active